Select Page

 Accountability, Open Communication, and Trust

 A resilient organisation thrives on accountability and open, transparent communication.
 Employees should feel safe to express their concerns, suggest solutions, and know they have the backing of leadership to act swiftly during crises.
-In fact, psychological safety – the feeling that it’s okay to fail, learn, and grow – can significantly improve the company’s ability to bounce back from setbacks.
+In fact, psychological safety – the feeling that it’s okay to fail, learn, and grow – can significantly improve the company’s ability to absorb and come through setbacks.

 Agility and Adaptability